China–Libya relations: Military relations

-In 1970, Colonel Muammar Gaddafi and his Prime Minister Abdessalam Jalloud made an unsuccessful attempt to convince China to sell tactical nuclear weapons to Libya.
+In 1970, Gaddafi and his Prime Minister Abdessalam Jalloud made an unsuccessful attempt to convince China to sell tactical nuclear weapons to Libya.
 In a bilateral meeting with Chinese Premier Zhou Enlai, Gaddafi unsuccessfully attempted to convince Zhou to sell him a nuclear bomb.
 Investigators have found that nuclear weapons designs obtained by Libya through a Pakistani smuggling network originated in China.

+Libya used its relationship with China in 1978 as leverage in Libya's relationship with the USSR.
+During the height of Sino-Soviet conflict, potential growing Chinese involvement in North Africa and the Middle East helped persuade the USSR to supply Libya with missiles, submarines, and other forms of military equipment.
+Between 1980 and 1985, however, China equipped Libya with approximately $320 million worth of military equipment, reigniting Chinese interest in the Middle East and North Africa.

-On 5 September 2012, Libyan NTC spokesman Abdulrahman Busin, said the NTC has hard evidence that Gaddafi bought arms from China.
+On 5 September 2012, Libyan NTC spokesman Abdulrahman Busin said the NTC had hard evidence that Gaddafi bought arms from China.
 Chinese Foreign Ministry spokeswoman Jiang Yu has confirmed arms sales talks with Gaddafi forces, but no arms were delivered.